thisisjofrank/p2p-demo-ably/readme.md

 ## Updating the UI when the internal state of the client updates

-Wwe have to write some markup allow the UI to update when the state changes.
+We have to write some markup allow the UI to update when the state changes.

 We'll start off with a HTML document and some script tags